strapi/strapi/docs/3.0.0-beta.x/concepts/models.md

 ### For Content Types models

-Use the CLI, and run the following command `strapi generate:model restaurant name:string description:text`.<br>Read the [CLI documentation](../cli/CLI.md) for more information.
+Use the CLI, and run the following command:

+`strapi generate:model restaurant name:string description:text`

+Read the [CLI documentation](../cli/CLI.md) for more information.

-This will create two files located at `./api/restaurant/models`:
+This will create two files located at `/api/restaurant/models`:

-- `Restaurant.settings.json`: contains the list of attributes and settings.
+- `restaurant.settings.json` — contains the list of attributes and settings.
 The JSON format makes the file easily editable.
-- `Restaurant.js`: imports `Restaurant.settings.json` and extends it with additional settings and life cycle callbacks.
+- `restaurant.js` — imports `restaurant.settings.json` and extends it with additional settings and lifecycle callbacks.

 ::: tip
 When you create a new API using the CLI (`strapi generate:api <name>`), a model is automatically created.